mozilla/mozdef-event-framework/docs/source/usage/deployment.rst

      1. Pull the empty Github repository created earlier in section :ref:`Getting Started` to a local directory, then add/move all the cloned and updated framework code to this repository.
 Add and commit all changes, then push.
       * Do not forget to modify the ``deploy.sh`` configuration file to remove the reference to ``$CODEBUILD_SRC_DIR`` environment variable (as it is specific to CodeCommit build image).
+      .. note:: Make sure to not override the ``.git`` directory while moving the framework code from Github to your newly created custom GitHub repository.
      2. Go to “Services -> CloudFormation” on the AWS Console.
      3. On top right, click “Create stack (with new resources)”
      4. Select “template is ready” on the first option.
 In “specify template” menu, select “upload a template file.